openbase/bco.website/www/developer/installation.md

 The initial installation can take a while, so relax and let the scripts to the work.
 :::

+Now everything should be ready to start the development.
+We recommend to use IntelliJ as IDE for BCO.
+The main repository includes an IntelliJ project configuration so just open ```~/workspace/openbase/bco``` in the IDE.

-::: warn
+::: danger INFO
 Once you start building BCO via its submodules you should avoid to use the ```install.sh``` script on repository top level.
 Otherwise you might overwrite and downgrade your binaries placed in the ```bin``` folder of your ```$prefix```.
 :::

-Now everything should be ready to start the development.
-We recommend to use IntelliJ as IDE for BCO.
-The repository includes an IntelliJ project configuration so just open ```~/workspace/openbase/bco``` in the IDE.